 10. SAVE MONEY!

 It goes without saying that we could all “squirrel away” a few extra dollars in these tough times.
-Growing your own is a great way to do that.
+Growing your own garden is a great way to do that.
 Studies show that for every $1 you spend on seeds, gardening tools and time, you get back nearly $2 in fresh produce!
 That’s what I call more bang for your buck!